pypy/pypy.org/posts/2024/08/toy-knownbits.md

 ## Proving correctness of the transfer functions with Z3

-As one can probably tell from my recent posts, I've been thinking about compiler correctness a lot recently.
+As one can probably tell from my recent posts, I've been thinking about compiler correctness a lot.
 Getting the transfer functions absolutely correct is really crucial, because a bug in them would lead to miscompilation of Python code when the abstract domain is added to the JIT.
 While the randomized tests are great, it's still entirely possible for them to miss bugs.
 The state